math2001/MarkdownLivePreview/sample.md

 > If the implementation is easy to explain, it may be a good idea.
 > Namespaces are one honking great idea -- let's do more of those!

-> Code tells you how, comments tells you why c
+> Code tells you how, comments tells you why

     print('hello world')
     print('hi')